Control variates from Eulerian and Lagrangian perturbation theory: Application to the bispectrum: Perturbative control variates and N-body simulations

 where the $2/3$ and $1/2$ terms come from the Eulerian expansion of the Zel'dovich kernel, \cref{eqn:za2field}.
 Setting $\{c_1, c_2, c_s\} = \{0, 1/7, -3/14\}$ results in a surrogate density field which is in agreement with the second order Eulerian PT solution.
 Its bispectrum at tree level is given by the Eulerian tree level bispectrum\footnote{Note that we could also re-write the `1+' term in \cref{eqn:lptcv2} a sum of shifted operators with well-defined coefficients, which will change the value of the $\{c_i\}$ that recover the correct tree-level expression.
 The resulting expression will be different at 3rd order compared to using the `1+' term. }.
 However, the field is fundamentally Lagrangian and so it will not pay the price of exponential decorrelation.
 An advantage of constructing an operator in this fashion is that since only Zeldovich displacements are exponentiated, their bispectra can in principle be calculated analytically to all orders.
 The expressions will involve integrals similar to \cref{eqn:analytizabk}\footnote{The expression in \cref{eqn:analytizabk} is equivalent to \cref{eqn:biasbk} if we set all $\mathcal{O}_i(\bq) = 1$.}

 \end{widetext} which can be evaluated using the cumulant expansion theorem.
 The resulting expressions for the basis fields of the LPT bispectrum can be found in Appendix E of \cite{chen2024bispectrumlagrangianperturbationtheory}.
-While explicitly written down, the efficient numerical implementation of these bispectra is still an open task.
-We will thus explore the applicability of this hybrid scheme, dubbed `shifted control variates', by numerically estimating their bispectra.
+While explicitly written down, the efficient numerical implementation of these bispectra is still an open task. {This is because of the additional angular structure imposed by anisotropic mode coupling on the bispectrum, e.g. because of the tidal coupling $s_{0,ij} s_{0,ij}$, which require many new angular kernels beyond the Zeldovich matter field in the formalism employed in \texttt{triceratops}.} We will thus explore the applicability of this hybrid scheme, dubbed `shifted control variates', by numerically estimating their bispectra.
 A calculation of the mean of the control variate to high accuracy is only needed when computing the unbiased average.
 An assessment of the total amount of variance reduction achieved by a control variate does not require this.
 Thus, we will study the shifted control variate to motivate future development of calculations of the analytic Zeldovich bispectrum for biased tracers.
 The left and right panels of \cref{fig:lptbk} show the shifted control variate compared to the other Lagrangian models assessed in this work.
 We clearly see that not only is the shifted control variate the closest approximation to the $N$-body bispectrum, it is also the most correlated and decays at a slower rate than even the 2LPT bispectrum.
 For the highest $\ksph$ triangles the shifted control variate is found to be $\sim$70\% correlated while the 2LPT coefficient is near $\sim$60\%.